 - Complete address and postal code to receive U.S. international mail

 - Phone number and email to receive the visa travel letter

 - Official name and address of your place of employment

-A: Visit these helpful webpages for more detailed information.
+Visit the International Travel website for more detailed information.
 If you have any specific problems securing your visa, contact the Bureau of Counselor Affairs at firstname.lastname@example.org.